 The Parramatta Light Rail will connect Westmead to Carlingford via the Parramatta CBD and Camellia over 12 kilometres, with 16 stops.
-It will connect the Parramatta CBD to the Westmead Health Precinct, Bankwest Stadium, the new science, technology and innovation museum Powerhouse Parramatta, the Rosehill Gardens Racecourse and three Western Sydney University campuses at Westmead, Parramatta and Rydalmere.
+It will connect the Parramatta CBD to the Westmead Health Precinct, CommBank Stadium, the new science, technology and innovation museum Powerhouse Parramatta, the Rosehill Gardens Racecourse and three Western Sydney University campuses at Westmead, Parramatta and Rydalmere.
 It will also traverse the Cumberland Hospital Precinct, the Camellia Town Centre and the private and social housing redevelopment at Telopea.

 - High-frequency ‘turn-up-and-go’ light rail services seven days a week, departing approximately every 7.5 minutes in peak periods.